Ararder/tidyGWAS/README.md

 suggested for pipelines can be different, requiring each pipeline to have a step where summary statistics are “munged”.

-tidyGWAS aims to provide a standardized format *before* before any pipeline specific munging is done.
+tidyGWAS aims to provide a standardized format *before* any pipeline specific munging is done.
 With that in mind, tidyGWAS is conservative in removing rows, and by default keeps both indels and multi-allelic variants.